 Dresden High Magnetic Field Laboratory User Program

 The HLD has accepted proposals for magnet time and hosted users since the beginning of 2007.
 The coils available at the HLD produce both high magnetic fields (above 70 T with 150 ms pulse length) and smaller ones (60 – 65 T, with 25 – 50 ms pulse lengths).
-Pulsed magnets up to 100 T with 10 ms pulse length are under design.
+Pulsed magnets up to 85 and 95 T with 10 ms pulse length have been commissioned in 2016.

 How to get magnet time

-Proposals for experiments in pulsed high magnetic fields will be accepted in two turns a year.
-The submission deadlines are usually on May 15 and November 15 for the subsequent half-year measurement periods.
+Proposals for experiments in pulsed high magnetic fields will be accepted in two calls per year.
+The submission deadlines are usually on May 15 and November 15.
+Experiments of accepted proposals should be performed within the following year.
 The proposals are administrated and evaluated in the frame of the EMFL user program.
-In order to discuss details for the experiments, we recommend to contact the local staff of the HLD.
+In order to discuss details for the experiments, we strongly recommend to contact the local staff of the HLD.

-- For 2016 the autumn/winter submission deadline is November 15th!
+- For 2017 the spring/summer submission deadline is May 15th!

 Please use the application form for magnet time on the EMFL webpage.